- What is a mammogram?

 A mass, with or without calcifications, is another important change seen on a mammogram.
 Masses are areas that look abnormal and they can be many things, including cysts (non-cancerous, fluid-filled sacs) and non-cancerous solid tumors (such as fibroadenomas), but may sometimes may be a sign of cancer.

-Cysts can be simple fluid-filled sacs (known as simple cysts) or can be partially solid (known as complex cysts).
+Cysts can be simple fluid-filled sacs (known as simple cysts) or can be partially solid (known as complex cystic and solid masses).
 Simple cysts are benign (not cancer) and don’t need to be biopsied.
-If a mass is not fluid-filled, it is of more concern and might need to be biopsied to be sure it isn’t cancer.
+If a mass is not a simple cyst, it is of more concern and might need to be biopsied to be sure it isn’t cancer.

 - A cyst and a tumor can feel the same on a physical exam.
 They can also look the same on a mammogram.
 To confirm that a mass is really a cyst, a breast ultrasound is often done.
 Another option is to remove (aspirate) the fluid from the cyst with a thin, hollow needle.